 I don’t exactly have a steady hand when I’m quickly trying to shave my legs in the shower before a sneaky toddler magically appears at my side.
 For that reason, I opt for a disposable razor.

 Choose a razor that is most comfortable for you to use.
 Some people swear by 4 blades, I like 2.
 It’s a matter of preference.
-But when choosing a razor, try to get one that will create the least amount of waste as possible.
+But when choosing a razor, use whichever one works best for you and your homemade shaving cream.

 Aftershave is the icing on the cake.
 Sure, you don’t need it if you’re careful in your preparation and technique, but why not?
 If you’re taking such good care of your skin, I think it’s important to take that last step.